Niangmodou/C-Projects/README.md

 Gradebook.cpp - A gradebook that helps professors organize the scores of their student's exams.

-Playlist.cpp - An implentation of a playlist class that simulates the functionality of a music playlist.
+Playlist.cpp - A playlist class that simulates the functionality of a music playlist.

 RockPaperScissors.cpp - An implementation of the classic Rock Paper Scissors game.